Alex Kim: ATP Tour

 Given a wildcard entry, Kim made his first Grand Slam appearance in 2000, at the US Open.
 He had the misfortune of being drawn against world number one Andre Agassi in the first round and lost in straight sets.
 In June 2000, he won the doubles title with Geoff Abrams at the USTA Chandler Cup Futures.

 The next time that he played in a Grand Slam event, the 2002 Australian Open, he put in the best performance of his career, starting with an opening round win over Davide Sanguinetti.
 Despite being ranked outside of the world's top 200, Kim managed to defeat fourth seed Yevgeny Kafelnikov in the second round, without dropping a set.
-In the third round, he was eliminated by the only other qualifier remaining in the draw, Fernando Gonzalez.
+In the third round, he was eliminated by the only other qualifier remaining in the draw, Fernando González.

 He also played at the US Open in 2002, but lost in the first round to Greg Rusedski.
 In Washington's Legg Mason Tennis Classic that year, he claimed a win over another big name player, 10th seed Todd Martin.
 He was unable to get past Jarkko Nieminen in the round of 16.

 In 2003, he played in three Grand Slam tournaments, but lost in the opening round of each.
 He was beaten by Scott Draper in the Australian Open, squandered a two set lead in losing to Mark Philippoussis in the French Open and was defeated by Younes El Aynaoui in the US Open.

 Kim was a joint bronze medalist in the men's singles event at the 2003 Pan American Games, which were held in the Dominican Republic.
-He lost in the semi-finals to Marcelo Rios, in a match decided by two tiebreaks.
+He lost in the semi-finals to Marcelo Ríos, in a match decided by two tiebreaks.

 As a doubles player, Kim competed in the 2002 US Open with Kevin Kim (who is of no relation) and with Jeff Salzenstein in the 2003 US Open.
 He and his partner lost in the first round of each.